 - Limit subject lines to 30 characters or less

-- Use image widths that are minimum of 480px so they don't blur when stretched on mobile
+- Use image widths that are a minimum of 480 px wide so they don’t blur when stretched on mobile.

 - Restrict the height – shorter emails are easier to skim